 Here are some of the suit options available:

 - Interlining: German horsehair interlining “Kufner®” on the chest

 Over 3000 fabric options in various price points, including top brands from Italy and England.

 - John Forrester ®

-- Many choices from Huddersfield, UK and Biella, Italy.
+These are some of the many choices from lesser known mills in Huddersfield, UK and Biella, Italy.

 Linings are what add a whole bunch of oomph to a suit!
 At the top end are silk linings from Como, Italy that do not elongate when dry cleaned.
 Linings also come in many beautiful prints in striking colors and designs, bembergs in solid colors and paisleys that will steal your heart.

 Book a Free Consultation